 Prepare yourself to be transported back in time… Also, to one of the most scenic spots above Lake Brienz!
 Your ride to the Brienz-Rothorn steam train shall be one of the most memorable experiences you’ll have in Switzerland.

-Many have said it, and perhaps you will be announcing it to the world too after the ride!
+Many have said it, and perhaps you will also be announcing it to the world after the ride!
 So, what can you expect along the train ride?

 Basically, you will be riding an open-air (big adjustable glass windows) red carriage steam locomotive that puffs steam as it brings you up to the summit of Rothorn.
 Throughout the ride, you’ll hear the locomotive’s sound rolling over the rack.

 The locomotive train is kinda noisy, though.
-But hey, it’s the fun thing, and it’s what throws you back a hundred years ago!
+But hey, it’s the fun thing, and it’s what can throw you back a hundred years ago!

-The train passes green forest, dark tunnels, and most importantly, absolutely panoramic scenery.
+The train passes a green forest, dark tunnels, and, most importantly, absolutely panoramic scenery.
 From verdant meadows to the rugged mountain ridges and turquoise Lake Brienz – all shall open your eyes wide open!

 Unlike modern trains, the Brienz-Rothorn steam train only runs at approximately 10 kph (6.2 mph).
 It’s a speed just perfect to give you moments to admire every single view that comes along the tracks.